golemfactory/golem-docs/src/pages/docs/degenhack/index.md

 ---
-title: Golem Network manual for Degen Hackathon - List of Content
+title: Golem Network manual for Degen Hack hackathon - List of Content
 hide:
   - navigation
 description: Materials for hackathon participants
 type: noindex
 ---

-# Golem Network manual for DeGen Hackathon participants.
+# Golem Network manual for Degen Hack hackathon participants.

 {% alert level="info" %}
-This section contains an extract from the Golem Network documentation for Degen Hackathon participants.
+This section contains an extract from the Golem Network documentation for Degen Hack hackathon participants.
 The full version is available on the [Golem Docs portal](https://docs.golem.network/) and specifically JS related documentation can be found [here](https://docs.golem.network/docs/creators/javascript).

-Should you encounter any problems, please reach out to us via our [Degen Discord channel](https://chat.golem.network/) or consult the Golem representative present on-site during the event.
+Should you encounter any problems, please reach out to us via our [Degen Hack hackathon Discord channel](https://chat.golem.network/#degen-hack) or consult the Golem representative present on-site during the event.
 {% /alert %}

 ## Intro to Golem Network and JS API.